Getting Started on a Kitchen Remodel Project

 Whatever your situation may be, an experienced kitchen designer can help you create a way to get everything you want in your dream kitchen.

-A kitchen designer will help you imagine ways you can open up and reconfigure your kitchen, like removing the wall that separates your kitchen from your fining room, with cabinetry in both spaces that ties them together.
+A kitchen designer will help you imagine ways you can open up and reconfigure your kitchen, like removing the wall that separates your kitchen from your dining room, with cabinetry in both spaces that ties them together.

 You may have to give up some items on your dream kitchen wish list to create room for a walk-in pantry or a new breakfast nook.
 Together with your designer, you can come up with ways to create a more efficient traffic flow for cooking, entertaining, and dining.